Chronicle User Guide

 | Draft | Unpublished memory | Can be refined before publication |

-| Storyline | Multiple related memoirs connected over time | Narrative sequence, not one isolated memory |
+| Memory Chapter | Multiple related memoirs connected over time | Narrative sequence, not one isolated memory |

 | Story Graph | Story-to-story links by event, location, and subject | Contextual discovery between related memories |